joestubbs/coe379l-fa25/docs/unit03/cnn.rst

 compute hardware.
 CNNs, with their convolutional and pooling layer, have fewer parameters and are typically computationally less expensive in many cases.

-Considering the above challenges we will see how **Convolutional Neural Networks** can address them.
+We will see how **Convolutional Neural Networks** address the challenges above.

 Convolutional Neural Networks (CNNs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~